TosbackCgusBridge-Bot/CGUs-versions/About.com/Privacy Policy.md

 Third parties may collect information about you via the Services.
 In certain cases, we do not have access to, nor control over, these third parties' data collection practices and we do not assume any liability related to their collection or use.

-In addition to our own systems, we use DoubleClick, DoubleClick Mobile, Google, Google AdMob, and other third-party Ad Servers to serve and display Advertisements.
+In addition to our own systems, we use DoubleClick, DoubleClick Mobile, Google, Google AdMob, nRelate (which is an affiliate of About, Inc.) and other third-party Ad Servers to serve and display Advertisements.
+They may use cookies, pixel trackers, or other internet technology to collect non-personal information about your use of the Services.
 You have options and choices about the collection and use of information by third parties on our Websites:

 *   For more information about these third-party Ad Networks and opting out of tracking, see: http://www.networkadvertising.org/managing/opt\_out.asp
 *   For more information about interest-based advertising and opting out, see: http://www.aboutads.info/choices/
 *   For information about disabling and controlling third-party cookies in your browser, see: http://www.aboutcookies.org/Default.aspx?page=1
+*   For information on nRelate and opting out of browser history tracking, see: http://nrelate.com/privacy-policy/

 In addition to Ad Servers, other third parties, including analytics services providers, may collect information about you directly through the Services.
 They may use cookies, pixel trackers, or other internet technology to collect non-personal information about your use of the Services.